shabados/actions/publish-github/README.md

 - Creates a GitHub release using latest git tag
 - If changelog present, publish it as release notes in the release
 - Upload any assets matching the globs supplied
+- If triggered because of a merge, will leave a comment on the original pull request with the released version and release link.

 ## Inputs